 Illustrations for When Creole and Spanish Collide, Language and Cultural Contact in the Caribbean, ed.
 Glenda-Alicia Leung, Miki Loschky.
-To be published by Brill in 2020.
+Published by Brill in 2021.

 Texts about these illustrations appear alongside a poem by Rhea Ramjohn in the Epilogue by Glenda-Alicia Leung.